 {% endarchiveDetail %}

-In this code,lazy="data-src"The parameter will indicate the AnQiCMS template engine to processarticleContentWhen looking for HTML content in a variable, it searches for all the<img>tags.
-Once found, it moves the originalsrcattribute values to an attribute nameddata-src, and willsrcThe property is set to a default blank placeholder image URL (usually a very small transparent GIF).
+In this code block,lazy="data-src"The parameter will indicate the AnQiCMS template engine, during processingarticleContentWhen searching for HTML content in a variable, find all<img>tags.
+Once found, it will move the originalsrcattribute value to a property nameddata-srcand willsrcThe attribute is set to a default blank placeholder image address (usually a very small transparent GIF).

-For example, if there was an image in the original content of your article<img src="https://en.anqicms.com/uploads/images/example.jpg" alt="示例图片">afterlazy="data-src"After processing, the HTML structure that may be output to the front-end page might be:
+For example, if there was originally an image in your article content<img src="https://en.anqicms.com/uploads/images/example.jpg" alt="示例图片">Afterlazy="data-src"The processed HTML structure that will be output to the front-end page might be:

 <img src="data:image/gif;base64,R0lGODlhAQABAIAAAP///wAAACH5BAEAAAAALAAAAAABAAEAAAICRAEAOw==" data-src="https://en.anqicms.com/uploads/images/example.jpg" alt="示例图片">

-At this moment, the browser will only load that tiny placeholder GIF while rendering the page, without immediately loading the actualexample.jpg.
+At this time, the browser will only load that tiny placeholder GIF, without immediately loading the actualexample.jpg.

 Extend lazy loading to other image elements

-Modify the image tags in the template:You need to find all images that are directly output (for example
+Modify the image tags in the template:You need to find all the images output directly (such as

-data:image/gif;base64,...It is a very small transparent GIF image used as a temporary placeholder while the browser is loading.
+data:image/gif;base64,...It is a very small transparent GIF image, used as a temporary placeholder when the browser is loading.
 You can also use other loading images or custom styles as placeholders.Introduce JavaScript lazy loading logic:The next step is to add JavaScript code to listen for these with

-data-srcattributes<img>tags.
+data-srcproperties<img>Tag.
 If the browser supportsIntersection ObserverIt will create an observer to monitor these images.
-When the images enter the viewport, the observer's callback function willdata-srctosrcand stop observing the image.
-For images that do not supportIntersection Observer[The old and outdated browsers, all images will load immediately to ensure compatibility.][Optional CSS optimization:]To enhance the user experience, you can also add some CSS styles for lazy-loaded images.For example, set a minimum height for images to prevent the page content from jumping before the image is loaded, or add a background color/loading animation.
+When the images enter the viewport, the observer callback function willdata-srcthe value tosrcand stop observing the image.
+For those that do not supportIntersection ObserverThe old browser, all images will be loaded immediately, ensuring compatibility.Optional CSS optimization:In order to enhance the user experience, you can also add some CSS styles for lazy-loading images.For example, give the image a minimum height to prevent the page content from jumping before the image is loaded, or add a background color/loading animation.

 img[data-src] { display: block; /* 避免图片下方出现空白 */ min-height: 100px; /* 预设一个最小高度,防止页面跳动 */ background-color: #f0f0f0; /* 占位背景色 */ /* background-image: url('/public/static/images/loading.gif'); */ /* 也可以添加加载动画 */ background-repeat: no-repeat; background-position: center; }